Skip to content

 Setup & cleanup

-If needed, a cleanup to reconcile prior-period fuel cards and factoring, rebuild equipment register, and restate IFTA documentation — plus the right chart-of-accounts setup for trucking economics.
+If needed, a cleanup to reconcile prior-period fuel cards and factoring, rebuild the equipment register, and restate IFTA documentation — plus the right chart of accounts for trucking economics.

 Monthly reconciliation & quarterly IFTA